magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- MC-33705-->

 *  Guest shoppers can now successfully check out with a customer address that contains several types of custom customer address attributes.
-Previously, values for custom attributes were not properly formatted and displayed during checkout.
+Previously, values for custom attributes were not properly formatted when displayed during checkout.
 [GitHub-30290](https://github.com/magento/magento2/issues/30290)

 <!--- MC-24379-->